Freedom Church: Freedom Heroes

-Freedom Church in Kampala, Uganda runs an organisation called 'Freedom Heroes' which takes homeless boys aged 12–21 off the streets of Kampala, Uganda and supports them with housing, a "Street School", and "Street Church" with the stated aim of reuniting them with their families.
+Freedom Church in Kampala, Uganda ran an organisation called 'Freedom Heroes' which takes homeless boys aged 12–21 off the streets of Kampala, Uganda and supports them with housing, a "Street School", and "Street Church" with the stated aim of reuniting them with their families.
 Sponsors from the United States can visit their beneficiaries on a missions trip with NewSpring Church.

 Freedom Heroes is a registered charity in both Uganda and the United Kingdom.

 Notable people

-Stuart Anderson, who sat on Herefordshire Council as councillor for Kings Acre ward and was later elected as the Member of Parliament for Wolverhampton South West in the 2019 general election, and whose wife is also a member of the church, is a member of the church and has appeared on Songs of Praise to promote the church.
+Stuart Anderson, who sat on Herefordshire Council as councillor for Kings Acre ward and was later elected as the Member of Parliament for Wolverhampton South West in the 2019 general election, is a member of the church along with his wife, and has appeared on Songs of Praise to promote the church.
 His former business eTravelSafety previously shared the same registered address as Freedom Church Hereford.

 Freedom Church has also maintained a connection with NewSpring Church's founder Perry Noble, who continued to deliver sermons for Freedom Church after being ousted from NewSpring Church.

 Controversies

 In 2011, the Hereford Times publicised allegations of arranged marriages, fight clubs, and mass baptisms.
 They also alleged that the church encouraged its young members to turn to church leaders for relationship advice rather than friends or family, and that the church and its youth group, 2XL, had links to Herefordshire Council.
 2XL reportedly received council funding to deliver certain youth services in local schools.
 Freedom Church strenuously denied the claims, saying "We have never encouraged 14-year-old girls to 'consider marrying older men'", "Nor have we ever implied that if a girl were to be baptised 'it will lead to a relationship with someone in the church'", and "We do not brainwash people [...] if Freedom Church is not the place for [new people], they are quite free to leave".

 In 2012, the police were called on Freedom Church volunteers, who were giving out sweets with attached leaflets to children outside the gates of Whitecross Hereford High School in order to promote the Church's youth club.

 In 2013, a Freedom Church staff member at the newly-opened Siem Reap church attracted criticism after posting that Cambodia "...is a spiritually dead place but there is an increasing anticipation amongst the team and a sense that this city is ours.
 Despite all the false worship, rampant sex trafficking and the go-to party destination in Southeast Asia, we know that Jesus has given us this city".
-Freedom Church were accused of proselytising, which is technically illegal in Cambodia (although rarely enforced in practice), and preying on the poor.
+Freedom Church were accused of evangelising, which is technically illegal in Cambodia (although rarely enforced in practice), and preying on the poor.